 - Ensure that the health care professional washes their hands upon arrival and regularly throughout their time in your home.

-- Ask the health care professional to wear a mask.
+- If the health care professional has not been vaccinated, ask them to wear a mask.

 While many hospitals are restricting or limiting visitors to help curb the spread of COVID-19 and protect patients and staff, there are still ways to support the person living with dementia during their hospitalization.
 CDC guidance allows care partners of persons with dementia to visit if they are essential to the person’s physical or emotional well-being.